SiliconLabs/wfx-linux-tools/README.md

 Connecting to a network
 -----------------------
-Once hostname has been change, it is possible to plug the Raspberry Pi on a DHCP capable network.
+Once hostname has been changed, it is possible to plug the Raspberry Pi on a DHCP capable network.
 Then, just use SSH with the configured hostname (user is `pi`) to access the board.

 Stand alone use
 ---------------
 The Raspberry Pi can also be used directly like a PC, with a keyboard, mouse and screen plugged to it.
-This can be useful for troubleshooting network issue.
+This can be useful for troubleshooting network issues.

 Bus change
 ----------